mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Append an entry to the roster containing the credential in the included UserInitKey
 * Update the ratchet tree with the included direct path
+* Update the ratchet tree by setting to blank all nodes in the direct path of the new node
+* Update the ratchet tree by setting the leaf node for the new member to be the public key in the UserInitKey corresponding to the ciphersuite in use

 The update secret resulting from this change is the secret for the root node of the ratchet tree.